Search This Blog!

 American Gothic, jellybean version by Kristen CumingsAmerican Gothic by Kisten Cumings, original by Grant Wood

-Here’s a fascinating peek inside how artist Kristen Cumings works on her jellybean creations.
+Here’s a fascinating inside how artist Kristen Cumings works on her jellybean creations.

 To check out more Jelly Belly art, take a look at their website gallery.
 Have you every tried making art with edible materials?
 What food or candy do you think would make great art supplies?